fiznool/backbone.basicauth/README.md

 ### v0.4.0 (23rd July 2013)

-- Re-introduced concept of setting Basic Auth credentials in a function, in addition to URL-based method.
+- Re-introduced concept of setting Basic Auth credentials from a function, in addition to URL-based method.

 ### v0.3.0 (22nd July 2013)